 Our favorite overall printer is the HP Envy 5540 ($80), which produces high-quality prints and scans and prints graphics with impressive speed.
 If you do a lot of photo printing, you should also consider the Epson Expression Premium XP-820 ($151) which has produced some of the most impressive images we've seen.

 For printers that won't break the bank, we think the best budget laser printer is Canon's ImageClass MF217W ($110), which recorded some of the fastest print, copy and scan times among the models we've reviewed, while Canon's Pixma MG3620 ($60) is a no-frills inkjet that still produces great-looking prints.
 Business users will be happy with the Canon ImageClass MF229dw laser printer ($196) for its low printing costs over time, while Canon's Pixma MG7520 inkjet ($99) also keeps costs low for high-volume printing.
+For work groups with printing needs that go beyond a small office/home office printer, HP’s PageWide Pro 577dw ($899) is a pricey but powerful performer.
 As for large-format printing, our nod goes to the Brother MFC-J5620DW inkjet ($170) for its ability to handle 11 x 17-inch prints with style.
 Read on to get all the details on our best picks.

 Inkjet Versus Laser